 Department of Consumer and Employment Protection

-The Act allows the Commissioner for Fair Trading 10 to give advice to parties to a residential tenancy agreement, to look into complaints and, wherever possible, help to settle them.
+The Act allows the Commissioner for Consumer Protection to give advice to parties to a residential tenancy agreement, to look into complaints and, wherever possible, help to settle them.
 The Department of Consumer and Employment Protection may be contacted by telephone or by visiting the Department’s main office in Perth or in Albany, Bunbury, Geraldton, Kalgoorlie or Karratha.

 The tenant should generally approach the owner or his agent to solve any problem before approaching the Department of Consumer and Employment Protection.
 The Department’s role is one of mediation and conciliation, it cannot issue orders or make determinations in respect of disputes.